khkwon01/mig_db/handon/heatwave_channel(replication)_eng.md

   ### B. Target DB system - filter setup for AWS RDS
   The Aws RDS included extra schema and table for their service which it is not officials.
   So firstly, you must have to filter that schema and tables.
+(There are several option according to database type)
   - You click "Show channel filter options" in set-up information
     ![image](https://github.com/user-attachments/assets/7482811a-36f2-4d1b-b2b2-c0bc94263c76)
   - If you see channel filter section, you can filter AWS RDS schema and tables like this